 By day, and were a trouble to my dreams.

 The final lines of The Prelude extract reveal the effect that this experience has had on the speaker.
-After having encountered a part of nature which terrified him, the speaker became aware that he was not in control of nature.
+After having encountered a part of nature that terrified him, the speaker became aware that he was not in control of nature.
 He was not able to subdue it and use it to his pleasure.

 At times, he may be able to enjoy nature, but after this experience, the speaker became aware that there are mysterious and dark things hidden in nature, and that nature was something to be feared as well as enjoyed.
 This marks a turning point for the boy and symbolizes a maturation of his mind.
 In a way, he has passed from the carefree, fearless days of childhood into the reality of adulthood.
 This experience marked a turning point in the boy’s life.
 He no longer felt safe wherever he went.
 He was now keenly aware that he could encounter danger at every turn, and this awareness “hung a darkness” over him and made him feel a “blank desertion”.
 Suddenly, the things around him did not seem so familiar.

 The speaker says that what used to be “pleasant images of trees of sea or sky” was not only “huge and mighty forms that do not live”.
 These thoughts “were a trouble to [his] dreams” by night, and stormed “through the mind by day”.
 The speaker does not make it clear whether he saw a real beast, or whether the sudden fear that gripped him made him create one in his mind.
 Either way, the effect was the same.
 The speaker suddenly feared when he had not feared before.
 This can symbolize moving from childhood to adulthood.